ua-community/ua-extensions/systems/browser.md

 - Gatekept by centralised extension stores.
 - Actions of an extension may be obscured.
 - No full control over the browsing experience, still subjected to the container and tabs model.
-- potentially huge performance impact
+- Potentially large performance impact.
-- no fine grined, subscoped permissions
-- limited runtime permissions
-- very limited control over ad hoc/ surgical activation (usually either always on or enabled per tab)
+- Limited control over activation (usually either always on or enabled per tab)
+- No fine-grained, subscoped permissions.
-- no cross extension interop
+- No cross extension interop.
-- no great features for more server/ local data centric usage
+- Does not enable tighter integrations with local-first or cloud data solutions.

 ## On the fence